 The Happiest Place on Earth in USA often invokes shrieks of excitement from kids and those of terror from the parents.
 The long queues, endless rides, hyperactive kids, meltdowns would give anyone a nightmare.
 And yet most of us happily sign up for it, probably because this is the one trip that kids would remember in extensive detail.
 Instead of a day trip, many folks like us prefer to spread the visit over a 2-day Disneyland Itinerary.

 Walt Disney’s first theme park makes for one of the best day trips from LA.
 We chose to take my kids, a 6-year old boy and a 3-year old girl, for 2 days to Disneyland California in February when winter was receding.
 But this Disneyland California itinerary in 2 days required a lot of planning to max the fun for my kids.
 Do read the comprehensive Disneyland Hacks to help plan your trip.

-We kept a day each for both the parks, we visited Disneyland park on Day 1 and California Adventure park on Day 2.
+We kept a day each for both the parks, we visited Disneyland Park on Day 1 and California Adventure Park on Day 2.
+You can easily book tickets online for Disneyland, skip-the-line access to both Disneyland Park and California Adventure Park.

 Day 1 of Disneyland California Itinerary: Visit the Disneyland Park